ivanvaladares/navimi/README.md

 - **Scoped CSS**
   - Global and route scoped css with auto add and removal to avoid conflicts.

-- **Lazy load scripts, templates, css and libraries**
+- **Auto Lazy load scripts, templates, css and libraries**
   - Only load what and when you want.

 - **Hot reload**
-  - Makes it easier to create pages without having to refresh after every single modification.
+  - Makes it easier to create pages without having to refresh after every single modification. <br>
+  <small>(This funcionality is only enabled in the unminified version)</small>

 <br>